-California sues oil giants, alleging climate risks deception: NYT
+California Sues Oil Giants, Alleging Climate Risks Deception: Nyt

-It follows numerous other cases brought by US cities, counties and states against fossil fuel interests over the impact of climate change as well as alleged disinformation campaigns spanning decades.
+It follows numerother cases brought bycities, counties and states against fossil fuel interests over the impact of climate change as well as alleged disinformation campaigns spanning decades.

-The civil case was filed in superior court in San Francisco against Exxon Mobil, Shell, BP, ConocoPhillips and Chevron, which is headquartered in California.
+The civil case was filed in superior court in San Franciagainst Exxon Mobil, Shell, BP, ConocoPhillips and Chevron, which is headquartered in California.
 The American Petroleum Institute, an industry group, is also a defendant in the case, The New York Times said.

 The companies and their allies "intentionally downplayed the risks posed by fossil fuels to the public, even though they understood that their products were likely to lead to significant global warming," dating back to the 1950s, the suit alleged, according to the newspaper.